lanazwart/lzseevee/content/work/_index.md

 - Assisting QA staff with testing – helping with the definition of test cases and determining release readiness
 - Managing relationships and expectations of customers.
 This includes communicating new features and time lines for when they are released
 - Providing training to customers and support engineers when they are affected by the changes/new development in the release cycle
-- Facilitating and analysing customer feedback to be incorporated into road map
 - Providing help and support to the Sales teams and Account Managers
 - Managing the Agile Jira boards (Kanban and Agile) and backlog
 -	Triaging of new support tickets.
-Processing of support tickets that are related to user errors and/or lack of knowledge so that engineers only work on tickets that involve code changes
+Processing of support tickets that are related to user errors and/or lack of product knowledge so that engineers only work on tickets that involve code changes

 ## SR Labs - August 2015 until May 2016 (10 months)
 ### Duties
-- Importing/processing flat files into an SQL database for use in a BI Tool (Looker)
+- Importing/processing flat files containing Bloomberg consumption data into an SQL database for use in a BI Tool (Looker)
 - Developing new reports using LookML (Looker markup language)
 - Writing of report specifications and data dictionaries
 - Writing On-line Help and Documentation for the BI Tool using mark down and HTML